- AUCTIONS -

 BELTRAMI COUNTY CHILD and Parent Connection

-The Mission Statement of the Beltrami County Child and Parent Connection (CAPC) reflects the common purpose of its membership: To support positive parenting in order to promote a safe, healthy, and nurturing environment for all children in Beltrami County.
+The Mission Statement of the Beltrami County Child & Parent Connection (CAPC) reflects the common purpose of its membership: To support positive parenting in order to promote a safe, healthy, and nurturing environment for all children in Beltrami County.

 The Beltrami CAPC approaches child abuse prevention through awareness, education, and investment in quality programs that promote and support healthy family systems.